zero64801/koboldcpp-rocm/README.md

 ## OSX and Linux Manual Compiling
 - Otherwise, you will have to compile your binaries from source.
 A makefile is provided, simply run `make`.
+- If you want you can also link your own install of OpenBLAS manually with `make LLAMA_OPENBLAS=1`
 - If you want you can also link your own install of CLBlast manually with `make LLAMA_CLBLAST=1`, for this you will need to obtain and link OpenCL and CLBlast libraries.
-  - For Arch Linux: Install `cblas` and `clblast`.
+  - For Arch Linux: Install `cblas` `openblas` and `clblast`.
-  - For Debian: Install `libclblast-dev`.
+  - For Debian: Install `libclblast-dev` and `libopenblas-dev`.
 - You can attempt a CuBLAS build with `LLAMA_CUBLAS=1`.
 You will need CUDA Toolkit installed.
 Some have also reported success with the CMake file, though that is more for windows.
-- For a full featured build (all backends), do `make LLAMA_CLBLAST=1 LLAMA_CUBLAS=1 LLAMA_VULKAN=1`
+- For a full featured build (all backends), do `make LLAMA_OPENBLAS=1 LLAMA_CLBLAST=1 LLAMA_CUBLAS=1 LLAMA_VULKAN=1`
 - After all binaries are built, you can run the python script with the command `koboldcpp.py [ggml_model.bin] [port]`

-- Note: OpenBLAS backend is now deprecated and will be removed, as pure CPU is now almost always faster.
+- Note: Many OSX users have found that the using Accelerate is actually faster than OpenBLAS.
+To try, you may wish to run with `--noblas` and compare speeds.

 ### Arch Linux Packages
 There are 4 community made AUR packages (Maintained by @AlpinDale) available: [CPU-only](https://aur.archlinux.org/packages/koboldcpp-cpu), [CLBlast](https://aur.archlinux.org/packages/koboldcpp-clblast), [CUBLAS](https://aur.archlinux.org/packages/koboldcpp-cuda), and [HIPBLAS](https://aur.archlinux.org/packages/koboldcpp-hipblas).
 They are, respectively, for users with no GPU, users with a GPU (vendor-agnostic), users with NVIDIA GPUs, and users with a supported AMD GPU.